The Master of Arts Program in English Department of English Belmont University

 - Completion of a reading exam in a language administered by the English Department at Belmont.
 We administer exams in Latin, French, Spanish, German, Italian, Chinese, and Russian.

+Computer languages and American Sign Language are not acceptable as second languages, because, as yet, no significant body of literature has been created in them.
 (Non-native speakers of English satisfy this requirement by scoring well enough on the TOEFL exam to gain entrance to the graduate program.)

 VII.
 Transfer Credit